A Simple Guide On Diabetes And The Ketogenic Diet

 One of the main risks of a person with diabetes going on a keto diet is going into a state of ketoacidosis.
 It happens when your body’s insulin levels are very low, which results in more ketone buildup.

-This condition could be fatal, and people with type1 diabetes are at more risk of reaching this state.
-This is because it comes from hyperglycemia (high blood sugar) and increased acid.
+This condition could be fatal, and people with type 1 diabetes are at more risk of reaching this state.
+It comes from hyperglycemia (high blood sugar) and increased acid.

 Kidney patients also should not try going on a keto diet.
-Again, it is because the high-protein intake will not agree with your condition.
+Again, the high protein intake will not agree with your condition.

 Those with a history of eating disorders should also consult a doctor before following a keto diet.